NatLibFi/melinda-api-mock/README.md

 Copyright (c) 2015, 2017 University Of Helsinki (The National Library Of Finland)

-This project's source code is licensed under the terms of **GNU Lesser General Public License Version 3**.
+This project's source code is licensed under the terms of **GNU Lesser General Public License Version 3**  or any later version.